Find out when you can zero rate VAT for advertisements and goods used for the collection of donations.

 3.5 ‘Package test’ for printed matter applying to charities’ direct mailing

 Suppliers can apply the package test for printed matter to charities’ direct mailing materials.
 See paragraph 6.4 for more information.

 3.6 Print and mail

-See VAT Notice 700/24: postage, delivery charges and direct marketing for details of how to decide the liability of goods that are delivered.
+See Postage, delivery and direct marketing (VAT Notice 700/24) for details of how to decide the liability of goods that are delivered.

 3.7 Information on the internet

-Information, whether or not in the form of advertising, placed in, on or through a charity’s own internet site, doesn’t qualify for zero rating.
-This is because it isn’t a supply of someone else’s time or space whether or not the website is owned, rented or loaned to the charity.
+Information, whether or not in the form of advertising, placed in, on or through a charity’s own internet site, does not qualify for zero rating.
+This is because it is not a supply of someone else’s time or space.
+This applies regardless of whether the website is owned, rented, or loaned to the charity.
 Since the information on the website is left out of the relief, it follows that the associated design costs are also left out.

 3.8 Methods excluded from the relief

-Any method that isn’t the supply of someone else’s advertising time or space, or is in the form of general marketing and promotion.
+Any method that is not the supply of someone else’s advertising time or space, or is in the form of general marketing and promotion.
 The following are left out:

 - direct mail and telesales (see paragraph 3.4)